harentius/js-web-boilerplate/README.md

 JS Web Boilerplate
 ==================

-This project show usage of:
+This project demonstrates usage of:
 1. Yarn workspaces
 1. Running frontend and backend inside docker containers
+1. Dealing with cors for express

 Running
 -------